 The byte memory and I/O memory space interface supports slow memories and I/O memory-mapped peripherals with programmable wait state generation.
-External devices can gain control of external buses with bus request/grant signals $(\overline{BR}, \overline{BGH} \text{ and } \overline{BG})$.
-One execution mode (Go Mode) allows the ADSP-2186L to continue running from on-chip memory.
+External devices can gain control of external buses with bus request/grant signals $\overline{(BR,BGH)}$ and \overline{BG}).
+One execution mode (Go Mode) allows the ADSP-2183 to continue running from on-chip memory.
 Normal execution mode requires the processor to halt while buses are granted.

-The ADSP-2186L can respond to 13 interrupts.
-There are up to six external interrupts (one edge-sensitive, two level-sensitive and three configurable) and seven internal interrupts generated by the timer, the serial ports (SPORTs), the Byte DMA port and the power-down circuitry.
-There is also a master $\overline{\text{RESET}}$ interrupt.
+The ADSP-2183 can respond to thirteen possible interrupts, eleven of which are accessible at any given time.
+There can be up to six external interrupts (one edge-sensitive, two level-sensitive and three configurable) and seven internal interrupts generated by the timer, the serial ports (SPORTs), the Byte DMA port and the power-down circuitry.
+There is also a master RESET signal.

 The two serial ports provide a complete synchronous serial interface with optional companding in hardware and a wide variety of framed or frameless data transmit and receive modes of operation.
 Each port can generate an internal programmable serial clock or accept an external serial clock.

-The ADSP-2186L provides up to 13 general-purpose flag pins.
+The ADSP-2183 provides up to 13 general-purpose flag pins.
 The data input and output pins on SPORT1 can be alternatively configured as an input flag and an output flag.
-In addition, eight flags are programmable as inputs or outputs, and three flags are always outputs.
+In addition, eight flags are programmable as inputs or outputs and three flags are always outputs.

 A programmable interval timer generates periodic interrupts.
-A 16-bit count register (TCOUNT) decrements every n processor cycles, where n is a scaling value stored in an 8-bit register (TSCALE).
+A 16-bit count register (TCOUNT) is decremented every n processor cycle, where n is a scaling value stored in an 8-bit register (TSCALE).
 When the value of the count register reaches zero, an interrupt is generated and the count register is reloaded from a 16-bit period register (TPERIOD).